-Though it is quite challenging to nail a hadoop interview, we have some really interesting and common hadoop interview questions answered just for you.
-Yes we have deliberated and researched a lot on finding the best answers and it can be said that after reading this post, you will definitely have some of your biggest doubts solved.
+Though it is quite challenging to nail a Hadoop interview, we have some really interesting and common Hadoop interview questions answered just for you.
+Yes, we deliberated and researched a lot on finding the best answers and it can say that after reading this post, you will have some of your biggest doubts solved.
 So keep reading to find out!

 Common Interview Questions and Answers on Hadoop:

-The following mentioned are few important hadoop developer interview questions.
+The following mentioned are few important Hadoop developer interview questions.
 They are

-1. How does the framework of Hadoop work or How hadoop works?
+1. How does the framework of Hadoop work or How Hadoop works?

-Data in this could be stored in blocks and it also operates in the Master Slave Architecture.
-The second one is called Hadoop MapReduce.
-This one is also a java based program which gives you immense scalability across the Hadoop clusters.
+Data in this could store in blocks and it also operates in the Master Slave Architecture.
+The second one called Hadoop MapReduce.
+This one is also a java based program that gives you immense scalability across the Hadoop clusters.
 MapReduce will also reduce the load of work in several tasks that can run parallel.

 2. Give me any three differences between NAS and HDFS?

-NAS also stores all the data on a hardware that is dedicated whereas the HDFS has all the blocks of data spread in several drives found in the machine itself.
-And third, the NAS data is kept safely independently in the computation and because of this Hadoop MapReduce can never be used for processing.
-But HDFS will work with MapReduce as this computation will be moved to data later.
+NAS also stores all the data on hardware that dedicate whereas the HDFS has all the blocks of data spread in several drives found in the machine itself.
+And third, the NAS data keep safely independently in the computation and because of this Hadoop MapReduce can never use for processing.
+But HDFS will work with MapReduce as this computation will move to data later.

-When the database is already populated, when the size of the block of the column family has already been reduced, data that is old will stay inside the block size and the fresh data that will come shall use the new size of blocks as well.
+When the database already populated, when the size of the block of the column family has already reduced, data that is old will stay inside the block size and the fresh data that will come shall use the new size of blocks as well.

 4. What is the difference between HBase and Hive?

 The key value stores which run on Hadoop themselves.
 Hive will also help those who know about SQL run a few jobs in MapReduce when Hbase will also support 4 of the operations such as put, get, scan and delete.

-5. What do you mean by the term speculative execution in hadoop?
+5. What do you mean by the term speculative execution in Hadoop?

-The duplicate of such tasks can be called speculative execution.
-When a task has been completed and it manages to duplicate all the tasks, it will automatically get killed.
-So when the original task has been completed before the speculative one, then the speculative task will also be killed.
-But if the speculative task manages to finish first then the original will be killed.
+The duplicate of such tasks can call speculative execution.
+When a task has completed and it manages to duplicate all the tasks, it will automatically kill.
+So when the original task has completed before the speculative one, then the speculative task will also kill.
+But if the speculative task manages to finish first then the original will killed.